HOW WE USE YOUR INFORMATION

 5. INTERNATIONAL TRANSFERS OF YOUR INFORMATION

-We may transfer your personal information to our group companies, News Corporation affiliates, and our processors outside the European Economic Area (“EEA“) to countries that may not have data protection rules that provide the same level of protection as required in the United Kingdom.
+We may transfer your personal information to our group companies, Tremor International affiliates, and our processors outside the European Economic Area (“EEA“) to countries that may not have data protection rules that provide the same level of protection as required in the United Kingdom.
 However, where we do this, we only transfer your information where there are appropriate data security and privacy measures and controls in place.
 If you would like to receive a copy of the applicable data transfer safeguards used when your information is transferred outside the EEA, please contact us at [email protected]

 6. OUR LEGAL GROUNDS FOR USING YOUR PERSONAL INFORMATION